About

-It started in Ms. D’Alessandro’s classroom with a sheet of lined paper and a sharpened pencil.
+It started in Ms. D’Alessandro’s classroom with a sheet of lined paper and a pencil.

-Once I understood what words could do, there was no looking back.
-I wrote throughout my childhood and teens–including some truly cringe-worthy poetry about unrequited love–but it was in those iambs of rhyme I came to understand that writing was how I made sense of the world.
+Once I understood what words could do, I never looked back.
+I wrote throughout my childhood and teens–including some truly cringe-worthy poetry about unrequited love–but in those iambs of rhyme was the key to understanding the world around me: words.

 In 2008, after twenty years in the city of my heart, I packed up my Big Apple life and moved across the ocean, following my husband’s career.
 After three years in Cyprus, our family of four moved up and across the sea, landing in the fairy tale city of Copenhagen, where we lived happily ever after for ten years.
 Most recently, we’ve relocated once again, hanging our hats in Germany, in the shadow of the Berlin wall.
 Somewhere in there I started writing again.